jamesodhunt/procenv/README.md

 ## Why?

-When you first read what this tool does, you tend to think, "huh?", or "Why would anyone want a tool like that?" or "How is that useful?"
+When you first read what this tool does, you tend to think, _"Huh?"_, or _"Why would anyone want a tool like that?"_ or _"How is that useful?"_

-Here are a few examples to help explain...
+Here are a few examples to help explain. `procenv` can help...

 - To learn about the Unix/Linux environment